vinayakarannil/Face_Recognition/README.md

 # face_recognition

 A light weight face recognition implementation using a pre-trained facenet model.
-Most of the code is taken from https://github.com/davidsandberg/facenet repository.
+Most of the code is taken from David Sandberg's  [facenet](https://github.com/davidsandberg/facenet) repository.

 ## Steps to follow:
 1. Create a dataset of faces for each person and arrange them in below order